BranniganLab/blobulator/README.md

 normalized_hydropathyscales.tcl
 ```

-The plugin can now be sourced via the VMD tk console after navigating to this directory.
+The plugin (Blob_GUI.tcl) can now be sourced via the VMD tk console after navigating to this directory.

 ## Example usage

-Load a protein into VMD (if you have multiple proteins loaded, set the one you wish to blobulated as the `top` molecule).
+Load a protein into VMD (if you have multiple proteins loaded, set the one you wish to blobulate as the `top` molecule).

-To load the plugin, perform the following steps:
+Perform the following steps:

 Access the Tk console via the Extensions dropdown menu
 `Extensions > Tk Console`